Ocular Advisory Group

 OTAG will be allocated an agreed budget, administered by NHSBT, which will include travel expenses, hosting of meetings, working parties, consensus meetings and other relevant activities.
 Accountability for the budget will be with the Chair of the Group but the budget will be held within ODT.

 Statistical and analytical support

-The Chair of the Advisory Group, Associate Director of Statistics and Clinical Audit and Associate Medical Director will meet at least every 6 months to agree the agenda, new projects and assign priorities.
+The Chair of the Advisory Group, Associate Director of Statistics and Clinical Studies and Associate Medical Director will meet at least every 6 months to agree the agenda, new projects and assign priorities.